Mohammad Abdul Haque

-Mohammad Abdul Haque (1918-1996) was a Bangladeshi bureaucrat and government minister.
+Mohammad Abdul Haque (মোহম্মদ আব্দুল হক; 1 January 1918 – 6 April 1996) was a Bangladeshi bureaucrat, author and government minister.

+His granddaughter is the celebrated Australian-Canadian writer, poet, artist, and cultural critic, Fariha Róisín.

-Early life
+Early life and education

-Haque was born on 1 January 1918 at Kamalpur, Zakiganj Upazila, Sylhet District, Assam, British India.
-He graduated from Murari Chand College in 1942 with a B.A. in English.
+Haque was born on 1 January 1918 in the village of Kamalpur in Zakiganj, Sylhet District, Assam Province, British Raj.
+He was the son of Mohammad Sabzan Ali and Sakina Khatun.
+He graduated from Murari Chand College in 1942 with a Bachelor of Arts in English.

 Career

-Haque passed the Assam Public Service Commission examination in 1943 and was appointed to the police with the rank of Deputy Superintendent.
+Haque passed the Assam Public Service Commission examination in 1943 and was appointed to the police with the rank of deputy superintendent.
 He opted to join the Pakistan Police Service after the Partition of India in 1947.
-He served as the District Superintendent of police of Dhaka District, Mymensingh District, Noakhali District, and Rangpur District.
+He served as the district superintendent of police of Dhaka District, Mymensingh District, Noakhali District, and Rangpur District.
 In 1959, he was awarded the President Police Medal.
-In 1960, he was made the Additional Inspector General of Police.
+In 1960, he was made the additional inspector general of police.
 He was awarded the Tamgha-i-Pakistan in 1963.
 From 1965 to 1969, he served as the chairman of the Road Transport Corporation.
-He received the Sitara-i-Khidmat award from the Government of Pakistan in 1969.
+He received the Sitara-i-Khidmat award from the government of Pakistan in 1969.

+Abdul Haque founded a hospital after retirement.
+His hospital served as a shelter for civilians during the Bangladesh Liberation War.